Complex group rings and group C*-algebras of group extensions: Introduction

-This problem is known as the \emph{idempotent problem}\footnote{The so-called \emph{idempotent conjecture} asserts that the answer to Problem~\ref{probI} is affirmative.}.
-In the 1970s, using algebraic methods as well as analytical methods, a lot of progress (see e.g. \cite{Bur1970,For1973b} and also \cite{Hig2001,Mar1986,Min2002,Pus2002}) was made on Problem~\ref{probI}.
+This problem is known as the \emph{idempotent problem}, and the corresponding conjecture is called \emph{the idempotent conjecture}.
+Using algebraic methods as well as analytical methods, a lot of progress (see \eg~\cite{Bur1970,For1973b} and also~\cite{Hig2001,Mar1986,Min2002,Pus2002}) has been made on Problem~\ref{probI}.
 Nevertheless, for a general group $G$, the answer to Problem~\ref{probI} remains unknown.
-However, in the last two decades Problem~\ref{probI} has regained interest, mainly due to its intimate connection with the Baum-Connes conjecture in operator algebras (see \eg \cite{Val2002}) via the so-called Kadison-Kaplansky conjecture for reduced group C\Star algebras.
+In the last two decades, however, Problem~\ref{probI} has regained interest, mainly due to its intimate connection with the Baum-Connes conjecture in operator algebras (see \eg~\cite{Val2002}) via the so-called Kadison-Kaplansky conjecture for reduced group C\Star algebras.

-There is a mutual hierarchy between Problems \ref{probZ}, \ref{probU} and \ref{probI}.
-Indeed, it is easy to see that an affirmative answer to Problem~\ref{probZ} yields that Problem~\ref{probI} has an affirmative answer.
-Moreover, using a result of D. S. Passman's (see \cite[Lemma 1.2]{Pa77}) we conclude that an affirmative answer to Problem~\ref{probU} yields an affirmative answer to Problem~\ref{probZ}.
+There is a mutual hierarchy between Problems~\ref{probZ},~\ref{probU} and~\ref{probI}.
+Indeed, for fixed $K$ and~$G$, it is easy to see that an affirmative answer to Problem~\ref{probZ} yields that Problem~\ref{probI} has an affirmative answer.
+Furthermore, using a result of D. S. Passman's (see \cite[Lem.~1.2]{Pa77}), we conclude that an affirmative answer to Problem~\ref{probU} yields an affirmative answer to Problem~\ref{probZ}.
 For a thorough account of the development on the above problems (mainly) during the 1970s, we refer the reader to \cite{Pa77}.

-In this article we shall restrict our attention to complex group rings, i.e. the case when $K=\C$.
-Our aim is to contribute to Kaplansky's conjectures by reaching a better understanding of the structure of the complex group ring of a group extension.
+In this article we shall restrict our attention to complex group rings, \ie the case when $K=\C$.
+Our aim is to contribute to a better understanding of Kaplansky's conjectures by studying complex group rings of group extensions.
 More concretely, let $N$ and $H$ be two groups.
-Furthermore, let $G$ be an extension of $N$ by $H$.
+Furthermore, let $G$ be an extension of $H$ by $N$.
 Our main objective is to investigate the structure of $\C[G]$ in terms of data associated with the building blocks $N$ and $H$.
 This article is organized as follows.

 In Section~\ref{sec:PrelNot} we record the most important preliminaries and notation.
 In particular, we discuss crossed products and crossed systems.